notwa/lips/README.md

 Instructions were primarily referenced from [the N64 Toolkit: Opcodes.][n64op]

-A more in-depth look at instructions for MIPS IV processors in general is given by [the MIPS IV Instruction Set manual.][mipsiv]
+An in-depth look at instructions for MIPS IV processors is given by [the MIPS IV Instruction Set manual.][mipsiv]
+Most of this applies to our MIPS III architecture.

 [The MIPS64 Instruction Set manual][mips64] is sometimes useful.
-Much of it doesn't apply to our older MIPS IV architecture, but it's a little cleaner than the older manual.
+Much of it doesn't apply to our older MIPS III architecture, but it's a little cleaner than the older manual.

 There's also a brief and incomplete [overview of MIPS instructions.][overview]